Skip to the main content

 Interior Designer

-Interior designers create and enhance interior spaces to improve quality of life, increase productivity and protect public health, safety and welfare.
+Licensed interior designers create and enhance interior spaces.
+They aim to improve quality of life, increase productivity, and protect public health, safety, and welfare.

 Legislation